A teal and purple ribbon on a purple background symbolizing Suicide Prevention Month

 Raising Awareness, Providing Support, and Ending Stigma

-September is Suicide Prevention Month, and Rutgers Health is dedicated to raising awareness, providing support, and fostering a community of understanding and care.
+During Suicide Prevention Month in September, and throughout the year, Rutgers Health is dedicated to raising awareness, providing support, and fostering a community of understanding and care.
 Suicide is preventable.
 Nine out of 10 people who attempt suicide will not go on to die by suicide.
 Additionally, suicide significantly affects healthcare workers, who face unique stressors and challenges in their profession.

 Join us in our mission to prevent suicide and support mental health for all members of our community.